jbjonesjr/best-practices/version_control/migration_details.md

 ## Future VCS migration concerns
-The version control system (VCS) of today might not be the version control system of the future.
-Being aware of how easy it is to transfer data into and out of different VCS systems is therefore of utmost importance in assuring the future access and re-usability of the code.
+The version control system (VCS) one uses today likely not be the version control system one uses in the future.

+Therefore the capability to transfer data and code into and out of different VCS systems is of utmost importance to assuring the future access and re-usability of the code.

 Using the TRM-listed VCS, the following table lists the capability to transfer data from one VCS system to another VCS system.
-The columns represent source systems {FROM}; the rows represent the destination systems {TO}.
+The columns represent source systems; the rows represent the destination systems.

-__Of note is that all VCS systems listed are  capable of exporting all their code and data to Github Enterprise.__ No other VCS system has this universal import/exprt capability.
+__Of note is that Github Enterprise is the only VCS capabile of importing all data and code of all other VCS systems, i.e.  "Universal Repository".__ No other VCS system has this universal import/exprt capability.

-In comparison, RTC

 | Note |
 |:------:|